Adaptation of Agentic AI: A Survey of Post-Training, Memory, and Skills: Overview of Adaptation Paradigms of Agentic AI

-\paragraph{Adaptation Objectives.} Having defined the adaptation targets and data sources, we next describe the objective that guides the adaptation process, which quantifies performance or alignment quality. \begin{itemize}[leftmargin=15pt] \item \textbf{Objective Function} $\mathcal{O}(\cdot)$: The objective function optimized during adaptation, which evaluates how effectively the agent–tool system performs according to the designated evaluation protocol.
+\paragraph{Adaptation Objectives.} The objective that guides the adaptation process quantifies performance or alignment quality. \begin{itemize}[leftmargin=15pt] \item \textbf{Objective Function} $\mathcal{O}(\cdot)$: The objective function optimized during adaptation, which evaluates how effectively the agent-tool system performs according to the designated evaluation protocol.
 For example, the objective for offline data $\mathcal{D}$ may correspond to supervised or imitation learning losses such as supervised fine-tuning (SFT) or behavior cloning.
 When adaptation relies on interactions with the environment $\mathcal{E}$, the objective is typically defined by outcome-based metrics such as task success rate. \end{itemize}

-These notations provide a unified foundation for expressing how adaptation operates at both the agent and tool levels, which we formalize in the subsequent subsection.